-We develop novel technologies related to millimeter and THz optical components and their characterizations, including broadband anti-reflection coating, wave plates, absorbers, filters, and heaters.
+We develop novel technologies related to millimeter and THz optical components and we work on the characterization, including broadband anti-reflection coating, wave plates, absorbers, filters, and heaters.

 Moving parts at cryogenic temperatures are of unique importance in experimental physics.
-We develop mechanisms that operate at cryogenic temperatures, including superconductive magnetic bearing and low-heat dissipation devices at LN2 and LHe temperature ranges.
-In particular, we aim to develop space-qualified components.
+We develop mechanisms that operate at cryogenic temperatures, including superconductive magnetic bearing and low-heat dissipation devices at LN2 and LHe temperatures.
+In particular, we aim at developing space-qualified components.

 Cryogenic detector characterization